 Of course, you might prefer a wireless mouse for portability, convenience, and untethered operation.
-If so, the Razer Naga Epic Chroma is about the best that you could hope for in a wireless design.
+If so, the Razer Naga Trinity is about the best that you could hope for in a wireless design.

-The Naga has an ultra-fast response time of one millisecond.
-That is fast enough for even the most demanding gamers, so it should be sufficient for music production and audio editing tasks.
+The Naga has 19 ultra-fast response buttons.
+That is more than enough for even the most demanding gamers, so it should be sufficient for music production and audio editing tasks.

 In the trackpads category, the Apple Magic Trackpad 2 is the clear winner.
 Redesigned for enhanced functionality and ergonomics, it offers the trademark Apple convenience and ease of use in a slim and attractive package.

 The Apple Magic’s Force Touch feature gives it capabilities that transcend most trackpads in this and any other price range.
 You can tap as gently as you wish and not have to deal with potentially messy misclicks.
 The pad itself is also larger than before, giving you more room to maneuver.